TuxHurt/TuxHurt/README.md

   * [Creators](#creators)

   ## Installation
-  Clone the repository with `git clone https://github.com/TuxHut/TuxHurt` Install the requirements with `pip3 -r requirements.txt` Download Sirhurt from the website and put the .zip archive next to run and setup scripts(The archive must be named "SirHurt V4.zip").
+  Clone the repository with `git clone https://github.com/TuxHut/TuxHurt`<br/>
+  Install the requirements with `pip3 -r requirements.txt`<br/>
+  Download Sirhurt from the website and put the .zip archive next to run and setup scripts(The archive must be named "SirHurt V4.zip").<br/>
   Run the run.py script.
-This may take a while for the first time.
+This may take a while for the first time.<br/>

   ## Usage
   You can simply use the `run.py` to run Sirhurt.
 It will automatically check updates for you too.<br/>